Achievable logoAchievable logo

 While the feasibility study was considered a success for those in favor of building the aquarium, no concrete plans have materialized.

-If the feasibility study seems promising and the municipality subsequently issues the bond, investors will then pay close attention to the facility or project’s debt service coverage ratio (DSCR).
-This was already covered in the common stock chapter, but let’s remind ourselves of the calculation:
+If the feasibility study looks promising and the municipality issues the bond, investors will then pay close attention to the facility or project’s debt service coverage ratio (DSCR).
+This was already covered in the common stock chapter, but it’s worth reviewing the calculation here:

-The aquarium is making twice the amount of money it needs to stay “above water” and avoid default.
-Issuers always want the DSCR to be comfortably above 1.
-If it falls below 1, the facility or project is bringing in less money than needed to pay back bondholders.
+A DSCR of 2:1 means the aquarium is generating twice the income needed to cover its debt payments.
+Issuers generally want DSCR to be comfortably above 1.
+If DSCR falls below 1, the facility or project is bringing in less money than needed to pay bondholders.

 Insurance covenant

-The unexpected can always happen, so it’s important municipalities obtain insurance for facilities they build.
-This will prevent significant costs related to accidents or other unforeseen circumstances.
-The more unexpected expenses, the more likely a default will materialize.
+Unexpected events can happen, so municipalities typically obtain insurance for facilities they build.
+Insurance can reduce the financial impact of accidents or other unforeseen circumstances.
+The more unexpected expenses the facility faces, the greater the risk of default.

 Catastrophe covenant

-This promise takes things one step further than the insurance covenant.
-If an “act of God” (e.g. tornado, hurricane, earthquake, etc) occurs and leaves the facility in shambles, the issuer pledges to use their insurance payout to call the outstanding bonds.
+This covenant goes a step beyond the insurance covenant.
+If an “act of God” (e.g., tornado, hurricane, earthquake, etc.) destroys the facility, the issuer pledges to use the insurance payout to call the outstanding bonds.
 This is sometimes referred to as a catastrophe call.

 Books and records covenant

-The issuer promises to keep accurate books and records compliant with recognized accounting standards.
-Additionally, the municipality may obligate itself to publicly release periodic financial reports.
+The issuer promises to keep accurate books and records that follow recognized accounting standards.
+The municipality may also obligate itself to publicly release periodic financial reports.

 Rate covenant